Why is this important?

 When a claim is made against you, you'll receive a document from the court.
 It is called the copy summons.
 This usually comes by recorded delivery post or it may be delivered by a sheriff officer.

-On the claim form, there will be brief details of the claim and how much the other person is claiming you owe them.
-The person taking action against you is called the pursuer.
+On the copy summons, there will be brief details of the claim and how much the other person is claiming you owe them.
+The person taking action against you is called the pursuer on the summons.
 You are called the defender.
-There might be fuller details of the claim, either on the claim form itself or in a separate document attached.
+There might be fuller details of the claim, either on the summons form itself or in a separate document attached.

 When you get the papers, you may need help to decide what to do.
 A solicitor can give you legal advice, but you'll have to pay for it and you won't get this money back even if you win the case.
-You could consult an experienced debt adviser at a Citizens Advice Bureau.
+You could consult an experienced debt adviser at a Citizens Advice Bureau - where to get advice.
 You may have other debts as well as this one, so it might be best to get advice about all of your debts in one go.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.

 What to do when you get the court documents